Principal Investigator

 Biography

-She led Statistics for Action (SfA, 2007-2013).
-This NSF-sponsored project explores how environmental organizers and the community groups they serve can deepen their own understanding of math as well as be conduits for others’ understanding.
+Martha led Statistics for Action (SfA, 2007-2013).
+This NSF-sponsored project explored how environmental organizers and the community groups they serve can deepen their own understanding of math as well as be conduits for others’ understanding.
 Citizens who confront environmental issues such as landfill expansions or incinerator permits face a deluge of data from air, soil, and water quality reports, as well as financial and health claims about benefits and risks.
-SfA resources that are available for free downloading.
+SfA resources promote greater understanding.
+They are available for free downloading.

 Education